|Upside-down starfruit/saffron cake with a dollop of yogurt|

-Add the prepared fruit pieces in a circle making sure that all the spaces are filled up.
+Layer the prepared fruit pieces making sure there are no gaps.

 For the cake: